smoke275/PIDControlledSDV/README.md

 ![img](img/best2.png)

 We can see that error for throttle converges quickly.
 However this was not the best values for throttle.
 The best values I got were Kp, Kd, Ki = 0.2, 0.005, 0.01.
 The reason for this discrepancy will be discussed later.
+This was achieved by -
+- First tuning the Kp term till oscillations were achieved
+- Then the oscillations were damped by increasing the Kd term
+- Finally the Ki term to increased which affected the frequency of oscillations and forced faster convergence.

 ## Questions